Going Through School When You’re a Dancer: Two Stories, Two Different Endings

 ‘Dance is not a suitable career and it’s not the time to play make-believe‘, they say.

-But… They do not know how hard it is to train some days for 5 hours after school, they do not know what it means to have very little free time, they do not know that the money for going out or ‘cool’ stuff is spent on dance classes, they don’t know that when their classmates get ready to go out, dancers are going to training or that when they’re ready to go to bed, sometimes we just finished training.
+They do not know how hard it is to train some days for 5 hours after school or what it means to have very little free time.
+Little do they know that the money for going out or ‘cool’ stuff is spent on dance classes.
+They don’t realize that when their classmates get ready to go out, dancers are going to training or that when they’re ready to go to bed, sometimes we just finished training.

 Some of us stopped going to dance classes and now see it as one of the worst decisions they have made in their entire life.
 You’ll wish so badly that you had had the strength to continue doing what you love, in spite of what other people thought.